 The patient is dressed, sitting or lying on a massage table.

-The practitioner makes gentle touches or movements to different parts of the body, particularly on the head.
+The practitioner makes gentle touches or movements to different parts, particularly on the head.

 The cerebrospinal fluid is subtly felt by light pressure from the fingers, hence the gentleness of the manipulations.

 Craniosacral therapy can be used at any age, as well as for infants and pregnant women.

 It has shown interesting results in cases of :